matthew-brett/pydagogue/git_annex_from_scratch.md

 can `git annex get` any files that the user asks for, that they do not already have in their `.git/annex` GAO object store.

-Now - your ordinary Git remote — for example `origin` — also functions as a GAR — and has its own UUID.
+Here is the confusion — your local Git repository also functions as a GAR — and has its own UUID.
 That is because, on your machine, after you `git annex add` (or, as you see later `git annex get`) a large file, your own local `.git` directory will have a copy of the GAO — in `.git/annex/objects`.
 So Git-Annex has to know that you also have a copy of the file, in your `.git/annex/objects` directory, so you or your collaborators can ask for a copy of the file from you, if they need to (using `git annex get` etc).

 To say it again - a GAR is a different thing from a standard Git remote.
 It is specifically a place that Git-Annex can store or retrieve GAOs.

-But, confusingly, your local `.git` repository store is one such place, that you can store GAOs (in `.git/annex`), so it also functions as a GAR, from which you, or other people connected to your network, can get GAOs.
+Your local `.git` repository store is one such place, so it also functions as a GAR, from which you, or other people connected to your network, can get GAOs.

 ## Git-Annex metadata